charasyn/Information/BranchTagCommit.md

 For the web-application:

 Once the repository is created, click on the repository's name from the list to go inside it.
-As provided below, click on the "master" dropdown, and an option will appear to find or create a new branch.
-Add the branch's name in the textbox and then click on the option below the textbox "Create branch: 'branchname' from masters."
-After clicking that option, you will be utomatically redirected into the intended branch.
+As provided below, click on the "master" dropdown, and an option will appear: find or create a new branch.
+Add the branch's name in the textbox and then click on the option below the textbox "Create branch: <branchname> from masters."
+After clicking that option, you will be automatically redirected to the intended branch.
 Feel free to play around inside your branch without affecting the content in master.

 <p align="center">
   <img width="700"  src="images/Branch_Creation.PNG">